wp-statistics/wp-statistics/readme.txt

 * As the webcrawler code is now working, you'll probably see a significant change in the "Unknown" browser category and the number of hits your site gets.

 == Changelog ==
+= 4.8 =
+* Added: Converting Gregorian date to Persian When enabled [wp-parsidate](http://wordpress.org/plugins/wp-parsidate/) plugin.
+* Added: New feature, option to record the number and type of excluded hits to your site.
+* Added: New exclusion types for login and admin pages.
+* Fixes: GeoIP populate code now REALLY functions again.
+* Updated: Arabic (ar) language.
+* Updated: Polish (pl_PL) language.

 = 4.7 =
 * Added: Responsive Stats page for smaller-screen devices.
 * Added: Dashicons icon for plugin page.